WhiteBlackGoose/this-language-does-this/README.md

 # this-language-does-this
 A comparative table for different languages

-❌ - this language is not well-suited for this job
+❌ - this language is not well-suited for this job, but still can do it

 🟡 - this language may not be the best option, but still can do it